Petition for the Emancipation of Liley, November 1, 1847

 pass a law tode emancipate her.

-Petition for the Emancipation of Liley, November 1, 1847, Legislature, Memorials and Petitions, Archives and Information Services Division, Texas State Library and Archives Commission.
+Petition for the Emancipation of Liley, November 1, 1847, Texas Secretary of State, Memorials and Petitions, Archives and Information Services Division, Texas State Library and Archives Commission.